Top Things to Do in Arizona’s Jerome Ghost Town

 If you want casual, there’s no better place than the Haunted Hamburger.
 Not only do you get some amazing views, but this is the “it” place in Jerome.
 It’s the best-known restaurant in town, and rumor has it, there may just be a ghostly being that could enjoy lunch with you.

 Bobby D’s BBQ is another great casual option to try, and it’s highly rated as a top spot to go.
-The Asylum looks interesting (if only for the name, but the menu looks quite good as well).
+The Asylum looks interesting (if only for the name, but the menu also looks quite good).
 And for a fun bit of color, the Bordello of Jerome is now a restaurant.

 For an upscale place, check out Clinkscale Hotel Bar & Grill.
-It has a retro-type feel which is a lot of fun.
-The food is amazing, and the service was wonderful, too.
+It has a retro-type feel, which is a lot of fun.
+The food was amazing, and the service was wonderful, too.
 This was a local’s recommendation that really hit the mark.

 Staying the night in Jerome is a great idea, especially if you’re trying wine at the local tasting rooms.
-There are several options to stay in the Jerome ghost town.
+There are several options for staying in the Jerome ghost town.

 The Connor Hotel is right on the street when you enter Jerome in a fun area.
 It’s a cool historic building conveniently right next to Caduceus.
 And Forty-Eight Wineworks is in the building as well.
 So, you are literally within crawling distance of your bed, should you need it!